Weed in Abu Dhabi

 Cannabis Laws in the UAE: A Zero-Tolerance Approach

 The UAE operates under a zero-tolerance policy when it comes to illegal drugs, including cannabis.
 The country’s legal framework is particularly strict, and even small amounts of cannabis can result in severe penalties.
-Under UAE law, possession, trafficking, and consumption of marijuana are considered criminal offenses, punishable by lengthy prison sentences, hefty fines, and even deportation for foreign nationals.

 The UAE’s Drug Law (Federal Law No. 14 of 1995) is designed to protect the country’s social order and public health.
 The law explicitly prohibits the import, export, manufacture, possession, sale, and consumption of drugs, including cannabis.
 For example, possession of any amount of cannabis, even traces, can result in up to four years in prison.
 Trafficking drugs carries even heavier penalties, including life imprisonment or the death penalty in extreme cases.